Astapor/Edany/README.md

 ##### Setting up Google Drive sync

-Download and install Google Drive app.
-Go to https://drive.google.com/folderview?id=0B-3-X85VysdNUlczNkNFZnZJc3c and click 'Add to my Drive' or alternative choose from the left side menu "Shared with Me" -> then find and 'Add to my Drive'.
+Download and install <a href="https://tools.google.com/dlpage/drive/?hl=en">Google Drive app</a>.
+Go to [Edany Google drive folder](https://drive.google.com/folderview?id=0B-3-X85VysdNUlczNkNFZnZJc3c), open in Google Drive and click 'Add to my Drive' or alternatively choose from the left side menu "Shared with Me" -> then find and 'Add to my Drive'.

 "Add to my Drive" does not copy it, it merely references it.
 After adding it to Drive, Google Drive app will auto-sync it on your computer.
 We can now just drop files in there just like any other folder.

 Then finally create a symlink from local "Google Drive/edany/assets" -> "/path/to/edany/main/assets".
+We now have an automatically syncing storage between contributors that does not bloat our VCS.

 ##### Setting up LibGDX